ydsingh/alexa/labs/CLI/cli-task-3.md

 3. Save the file.

-For example, if you want your skill to say "Hello, you're the best", the code should look something like `const speechText = "Hello, you\'re the best!"`.
+For example, if you want your skill to say "You're the best!
+Say hello to me!", the code should look something like `const speechText = "You\'re the best!
+Say hello to me!"`.

 Since we made a change to our Lambda function, let's make sure we deploy it.